EVOLVE is a program designed to help individuals learn alternatives to family violence.

 How to Sign Up

-To participate in EVOLVE groups, the applicant involved must call Family himself/herself at 845.331.7080, ext.
-124 and speak to Khadijah Ward.
-No one will be admitted to EVOLVE prior to a personal intake, which will take place at 39 John Street in Kingston or 221 Canal Street in Ellenville.
+To participate in Evolve groups, the applicant involved must call Family himself/herself/themselves at 845.331.7080 ext.
+124 and speak to Andrea Rodriguez.
+No one will be admitted to Evolve prior to a personal intake, which will take place at 31 Albany Avenue in Kingston or 221 Canal Street in Ellenville.

-A judge, probation or parole officer, or CPS worker in Ulster County can mandate a defendant into EVOLVE by sending a referral form to Khadijah Ward, c/o Family of Woodstock, Inc., POB 3516, Kingston, NY 12402.
+A judge, probation or parole officer, or CPS worker in Ulster County can mandate a defendant into Evolve by sending a referral form to Khadijah Ward, c/o Family of Woodstock, Inc. P.O.
+Box 3516, Kingston, NY 12402.

 “Although I was reserved in my judgment at first, I came to respect and appreciate both the structure and approach of the program which ultimately deals with certain life skills and specific social issues in a gentle, but effective way.”